 All volunteers are required to fill out a volunteer application and safety form prior to volunteering.

-Volunteers can pick up the forms at the RCHFH Office or print the forms off.
+Volunteers can pick up the forms at the RCHFH Office, have them emailed, or pick them up on site.